DipanshKhandelwal/Unique-Python/README.md

 Programs to explain basic object oriented programming in python.

 ## 7. Histograms
-Programs to plot histograms in python.
+Program to plot histograms in python.

+## 8. TreeVisualization
+Program to prepare tree visualization of data in python giving output in pdf format.

-## 8. Some other functions
+## 9. Some other functions

 # How To RUN
 - Install python3.